 This visualization may require more screen width to render optimally.
 Flip your mobile device to landscape to get an enhanced view of the visual below, or touch to scroll the image.
 To get the best view, try out this page on a tablet or desktop computer.
 Use the share icon in the menu to check out this page later.

-As of July 2017, 186 certified health IT developers supply certified health IT to the 4,5201 non-federal acute care hospitals, including Critical Access hospitals, participating in the Medicare EHR Incentive Program.
+Through program year 2016 of the Medicare EHR Incentive Program, 186 certified health IT developers supply certified health IT to the 4,5201 non-federal acute care hospitals, including Critical Access hospitals.
 Of those 4,520 hospitals, 96% have 2014 certified edition technology.
 Cerner, MEDITECH, Epic Systems, CPSI and its subsidiaries2, McKesson, and MEDHOST supply 2014 certified technology to 92% of hospitals that have reported 2014 edition technology.
 Including Allscripts, Health Care Systems, QuadraMed3, and Prognosis, these 10 health IT developers altogether supply 2014 technology to over 98% of hospitals.

 Note: Certified health information technology (health IT) meets the technological capability, functionality, and security requirements adopted by the Department of Health and Human Services.
 The order above reflects vendors of commercial certified health IT only; totals for self-developed certified health IT are summarized as a whole.
 2014 certified health IT is certified under the 2014 Edition Health Information Technology Certification Critiera, and 2011 certified health IT is certified under the 2011 Edition Health Information Technology Certification Criteria.

 Note: Select column headings to sort in ascending and descending order

 Office of the National Coordinator for Health IT analysis of Medicare EHR Incentive Program data, July 2017.
 You can access the latest data and documentation through the EHR Developers Reported by Health Care Providers Participating in Federal Programs data page.
 This data is a summary of the full program data available in the EHR Products Used for Meaningful Use Attestation dataset.

 This total excludes hospitals that are now closed, and it merges data for those hospitals that have changed its status, i.e. changed status from general to Critical Access hospital, and have subsequently reported under more than one unique identifier.